 The increase in temperature enables plants to properly process the additional CO2 in the atmosphere and increase the rate of photosynthesis, which increases plant growth.

-When operating a garden with CO2 levels of 1,200-1,500 parts per million (ppm), it is a good idea to increase the temperature range to 80-90°F (26.6-32.2°C).
+When operating a garden with CO2 levels of 1,200 to 1,500 parts per million (ppm), it is a good idea to increase the temperature range to 80 to 90°F (26.6 to 32.2°C).
 From there, slowly increase the temperature and monitor plant growth to find the ideal operating temperature.

 Best Temperatures for Clones and Seeds

 Just like fully established plants, clones and seedlings thrive on consistency.
 In fact, most seed varieties will only germinate once the temperature is consistently over the seed’s threshold temperature for sprouting.

 For many plants, this is a temperature range of 60 to 70°F (15.5 to 21.1°C).
 In indoor gardens, a good temperature range for the seedling and cloning stage is usually around 72 to 82°F (22.2 to 27.8°C).
 Seedling heat mats or small electric heaters are great ways to maintain a consistent temperature warm enough to promote germination and early root development.